backstage/backstage/docs/getting-started/config/authentication.md

 ## Adding a User

-As part of the authentication process it will try to match details from the Auth Provider User Profile to User in your Catalog.
-This is what the `resolver` in the config we added to the `app-config.yaml` in the "[Setting up authentication](#setting-up-authentication)" section is doing.

 The recommended approach for adding Users, and Groups, into your Catalog is to use one of the existing Org Entity Providers - [like this one for GitHub](https://backstage.io/docs/integrations/github/org) - or if those don't work you may need to [create one](https://backstage.io/docs/features/software-catalog/external-integrations#custom-entity-providers) that fits your Organization's needs.

 For the sake of this guide we'll simply step you though adding a User to the `org.yaml` file that is included when you create a new Backstage instance.
 Let's do that:

-1. Fist open the `/examples/org.yaml` file in your text editor of choice
+1. First open the `/examples/org.yaml` file in your text editor of choice
 2. At the bottom we'll add the following YAML:

    ```yaml